mekkablue/Glyphs-Scripts/README.md

 ## Compare Frontmost Fonts

 *These scripts are intended for syncing uprights with their italics.
-Open two fonts, and run the scipts.
+Open two fonts, and run the scripts.
 They do not change your fonts, but report in detail in the Macro window.*

 * **Compare Font Info > Font:** Detailed report of Font Info > Masters for the two frontmost fonts and outputs a report in the Macro window.
 * **Compare Font Info > Masters:** Detailed report of Font Info > Masters for the two frontmost fonts and outputs a report in the Macro window.